Meghan Markle's DL1961 Skinny Jeans for Under $68 at Amazon

-Meghan Markle's DL1961 Skinny Jeans for Under $68 at the Amazon Big Fall Sale
+Meghan Markle's DL1961 Skinny Jeans for Under $68 at Amazon's Big Fall Sale

 Meghan Markle’s DL1961 skinny jeans are on deep discount during the Amazon Big Fall Sale.
 The Duchess of Sussex has worn the eco-friendly denim brand’s Emma Instasculpt Low Rise Skinny Fit Jeans on multiple occasions, including the time when she visited South Africa in 2019.